For Parents and Teachers

 Get a Teacher Library Card.
 Need longer check-out times on your books?

-The Loveland Public Library offers a teacher check-out card for use during the school year.
-With these cards, teachers can check out books for six weeks.
+The Loveland Public Library offers a teacher check-out card.
+With these cards, teachers can check out items for six weeks.
 (Normal check-out times are for three weeks at a time.)
-To apply for a teacher card, please bring proof of identification and employment (paystub, id badge, etc.) to the main desk.
-Teacher cards are effective during the school year and for books from the children’s section only.
-No media items can be checked out on a teacher’s card.
-Also, items are not renewable.
+To apply for a teacher card, please bring proof of identification and employment (paystub, id badge, etc.) to the Customer Service desk.

 Have a Field Trip coming up?
 Bring your children to tour our library.
 Tour requests must be received at least two weeks in advance.
 A Library staff member will contact you to confirm date and time for your visit.
 You can now schedule a tour of the library On-Line, or contact Beth Gudmestad or call 970-962-2448.